rmcanany/SolidEdgeHousekeeper/README.md

 Using Presets, you can capture that work one time.
 The next time it comes up, choose the appropriate Preset and you're ready to go.
 It saves a bit of time, but more importantly it can cut down on costly mistakes and delays.

 To create a Preset, set up the program as desired, enter a name then click Save.
 To load one, select it from the drop down, then click Load.
 To delete one, select it and click Delete.
-To change one, load it, make the changes, then save.
+To make a change to an existing preset, load it, make the changes, then save.

 To capture the task settings themselves (which you almost always want), before saving, be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.